kramea/aibedo/docs/source/interface/index.rst

    :scale: 50 %
    :alt: map to buried treasure

-   Figure 2 MCB reords tab in the VA system.
+   Figure 2 MCB records tab in the VA system.